Economic Development and Fair Trade Handcrafts

-Handcrafts can also be exported to fair trade stores in the United States.
-The fair trade movement aims to help producers get a fair price for their products, which are often made with locally-sourced materials.
-Fair trade aims to reduce poverty, provide for ethical treatment of producers and workers, and promote environmentally sustainable practices.
+Handicrafts can also be exported to fair trade stores in the United States.
+The Fair Trade movement aims to help producers get a fair price for their products, which are often made with locally-sourced materials.
+Fair Trade aims to reduce poverty, provide for ethical treatment of producers and workers, and promote environmentally sustainable practices.

-Connie De Jong, co-founder of Refugio Rafael and Creative Director of World Peaces, a fair trade retail and wholesale business, works with local artisans in Bolivia, helping them develop handcrafted products for sale in the United States.
+Connie De Jong, co-founder of Refugio Rafael and Creative Director of World Peaces, a Fair Trade retail and wholesale business, works with local artisans in Bolivia.
+She helps develop handcrafted products for sale in the United States, including World Peaces.

-Current Status: Refugio Rafael has a spinning and weaving artisan group where women can increase their skills for marketing items in the USA.
+Refugio Rafael has a spinning and weaving artisan group where women can increase their skills for marketing items in the United States.
 The community also houses a small bakery, chicken coop, and garden for food production.
 Residents can provide some of their own food as well as receive income from local sales.

 Monetary and In-kind Gifts

 Chickens and Chicken feed